Row over pupils who damaged Koran raises free speech concerns – Braverman

 Warning that respect for freedom of speech was “going in the wrong direction”, she said Islam should not expect a “special status” to protect the religion from disrespect.

-“There is a long, ignoble history of that, which goes back at least as far as the furore over The Satanic Verses”, a reference to the novel by Sir Salman Rushdie that led to death threats from Iran in the 1980s.
+“There is a long, ignoble history of that, which goes back at least as far as the furore over The Satanic Verses,” she said, in reference to the novel by Sir Salman Rushdie that led to death threats from Iran in the 1980s.

 “It is rooted in a view — actually a bigoted one — that Muslims are uniquely incapable of controlling themselves if they feel provoked.
 And it has excused agitators using fear to force people to bend to their demands,” she said.